ymherklotz/vericert/README.md

 has to be a valid behaviour of the C program.

-The rest of the formalisation is mainly implemented in `src/hls`, where each hardware specific transformation pass is implemented.
+The rest of the formalisation is mainly implemented in `src/hls`, where each hardware-specific transformation pass is implemented.
 These will be presented in the following sections.

 First, one difference that should be noted between the paper and the Coq